cloudmesh-community/book/chapters/prg/go/go-language.md

 	fmt.Println("Hello Tomorrow!")
     }
 ```
+Let us explain in detail about the meaning of different parts of the above program.

 * The first line of the program package main defines the package name in which this program should lie.
 It is a mandatory statement, as Go programs run in packages.
 The main package is the starting point to run the program.
 Each package has a path and name associated with it.
 * The next line import "fmt" is a preprocessor command which tells the Go compiler to include the files lying in the package fmt.
 * The next line func main() is the main function where the program execution begins.